 Lease Renewal & Renegotiation Services

-Are you considering a commercial real estate, office space, or warehouse property lease renewal or lease renegotiation in Minneapolis/St Paul, MN?
-If so, this time presents an opportunity for companies to assess their current position as a renter, revisit the Minnesota commercial property market and use that information to work out a better lease agreement.
+Are you considering a commercial property, office space, or warehouse space lease renewal or lease renegotiation in Minneapolis/St Paul, MN?
+If so, this time presents an opportunity for companies to assess their current position as a renter, revisit the Minnesota commercial real estate market and use that information to work out a better lease agreement.
 If you position yourself as a well-informed tenant that understands your leasing options and how they relate to the evolving needs of your business, you can ultimately secure a better deal and earn back a portion of your occupancy costs.
-Take advantage of the market knowledge, comparables and LEVERAGE that we provide during your lease renewal.
+Get help and take advantage of the market knowledge, comparables and LEVERAGE that we provide during your lease renewal.

 A Landlord’s broker legal obligation is to represent their client’s best interest, the Landlord.
 You expose yourself to a huge conflict of interest when you use one or several landlord brokers to “negotiate” on your behalf on a lease renewal.
 Unlike a Landlord’s broker, we are 100% accountable and committed to you.
 We eliminate conflict by how we work and how we structure our fees.